mutwo-org/mutwo.core/README.md

 [![PyPI version](https://badge.fury.io/py/mutwo.svg)](https://badge.fury.io/py/mutwo)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-### disclaimer: This framework is still in an early stage of development and the API could still change until the first pypi release.
+### disclaimer: This framework is still in an early stage of development and the API may still change until version 1.0.0.

 **Mutwo** is a flexible, event based framework for composing music or other time-based arts in Python.
 It aims to help composers to build musical structures in a meaningful way and translate those structures to different third party objects (e.g. midi files, [csound](https://csound.com/) scores, musical notation with [Lilypond](https://lilypond.org/) via [abjad](https://github.com/Abjad/abjad)).
 The general design philosophy stresses out the independence and freedom of the user with the help of generic data structures and an easily extensible and tweakable software design.